-- Like the AP test, all quizzes, tests, and writing assessments are timed. - Topic quizzes and timed writing must be made up within a week of the quiz or student return.
-Unit tests can only be made up after I have communicated with a parent and also must be made up within a week of the date assigned or the return or the student. - Makeup timed in class writing topics may be changed at my discretion.
+- 1. Like the AP test, all quizzes, tests, and writing assessments will be timed. - 2.
+Not all writing assignments will be graded.
+It is up to my discretion as to which ones I will collect, give feedback on, and grade.
+We do writing to practice and learn; I check them for attainment of different skills at different times, it is up to my discretion. - 3.
+Topic quizzes and timed writing must be made up within a week of the quiz or student's return.
+Unit tests can only be made up after I have communicated with a parent and also must be made up within a week of the date assigned or the return of the student. - 4.
+Plan to make up tests during office hours or make a special appointment with me.
+If you reach out to me at the end of your week to make up your test I may not have the time to give you the make up. - 5.
+Makeup timed in class writing topics may be changed at my discretion.